TRaSH-Guides/Guides/includes/cf-descriptions/roku.md

 <!-- markdownlint-disable MD041-->
-**ROKU**<br>
+**The Roku Channel**

-[From Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/The_Roku_Channel){:target="\_blank" rel="noopener noreferrer"}
+The Roku Channel is a free, ad-supported streaming service owned by Roku, Inc., launched in September 2017.
+It is the most popular free ad-supported streaming service in the US, reaching 145 million people as of 2024, and includes over 500 free channels and more than 80,000 free movies and shows.
+It is available in the US, Canada, Mexico, and the UK, with optional paid subscriptions for premium content.

-The Roku Channel is an over-the-top streaming television service available in the United States, Canada, Mexico and the United Kingdom.
-The service was launched in 2017, and is owned and operated by Roku, Inc. It is the most popular free ad-supported streaming television (FAST) service in the United States, reportedly reaching 145 million people, as of 2024.
+For more information, visit the [Roku Channel Wikipedia page](https://en.wikipedia.org/wiki/The_Roku_Channel){:target="_blank" rel="noopener noreferrer"}.
 <!-- markdownlint-enable MD041-->